TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 18/Luke 18.32.md

 ---

-For he shall be delivered up unto the Gentiles, and shall be mocked, and shamefully treated, and spit upon:
+For he will be delivered up to the Gentiles, will be mocked, treated shamefully, and spit on.